 7. Shaka Hislop

 Trinidad and Tobago goalkeeper featured for Reading, Newcastle United, West Ham United, Portsmouth and FC Dallas before retiring to become a pundit.
-After finishing school in Trinidad, he won a scholarship to Howard University in Washington DC, where he studied Mechanical Engineering and graduated with honors.
+After finishing school in Trinidad, he won a scholarship to Howard University in Washington DC, where he studied Mechanical Engineering and graduated with honours.
 While at university, Hislop interned at NASA although he said all he did was make cups of tea and sat in meetings he didn’t understand.

 8. Petr Cech